Palm Desert Truck Accident Lawyer

 Proving Liability for a Tractor-Trailer Accident

-Another way a seasoned Palm Desert lawyer can prove negligence against a trucker and trucking company in the aftermath of a crash is to determine if the trucker violated FMCSA safety rules.
+Another way a seasoned Palm Desert commercial truck wreck lawyer can prove negligence against a trucker and trucking company in the aftermath of a crash is to determine if the trucker violated FMCSA safety rules.
 A legal representative will consider the following during their investigation:

 • Driving logs that show the driver drove more than 11 hours in one day, failed to take a 30-minute break after driving 8 hours, or drove after working 70 hours in eight days